-To explain in the Guidance doc.

 Where “Expert Judgement” has been selected from the enumeration list, MS are required to provide a brief description as to how expert judgement has been used to define past floods with significant adverse impacts.
 A relatively short description only is required here, for example on the type of organisations consulted (public administration and/or private company) and what key issues were considered as part of the judgement.